-If you're one of the lucky few who will be receiving a well-deserved year-end bonus, celebrate your achievement by making the most out of the extra cash.
-But how do you make these dollars count, you ask?
+If you're one of the lucky few who will be receiving a well-deserved, year-end bonus, celebrate your achievement by making the most out of the extra cash.
+But, how do you make these dollars count, you ask?
 Here are some ideas to get you started in the right direction.

 Pay Taxes: Even though paying taxes isn't very exciting, getting an early start on them can make tax season much less stressful.
-Consider putting some of your hard earned bonus aside for any taxes you may owe for this year.
-This will allow you to get ahead of the game so you can spend your future earnings on better things.
+Consider putting some of your hard-earned bonus aside for any taxes you may owe for this year.
+This will allow you to get ahead of the game, so you can spend your future earnings on better things.

-Pay off Bad Debt: High interest rates can do significant damage to your savings, if you aren't careful.
-Identify any high interest loans or lines of credit that might be holding you back and pay it off quickly with the cash you get from your year-end bonus.
+Pay off Bad Debt: High interest rates can do significant damage to your savings if you aren't careful.
+Identify any high-interest loans or lines of credit that might be holding you back, and pay it off quickly with the cash you get from your year-end bonus.
 This will have a dramatic impact on your financial portfolio by greatly increasing your overall savings potential.

-Put it Towards Retirement: Make your money work for you by pumping into existing retirement accounts.
+Put It Towards Retirement: Make your money work for you by pumping it into existing retirement accounts.
 Whether it's a 401(k) or IRA, this savings strategy offers you multiple benefits, especially if you haven't reached your contribution limits.
 If you haven't reached your limits, any money you contribute now will be tax-deferred.
 Also, you might be able to boost the total amount of your bonus if your employer matches contributions.

-Refinance Your Mortgage: Interest rates are still low enough that you may be able to benefit from a mortgage refi.
-This will not only build your equity but you'll also get to enjoy all of the savings you'll get from the reduced interest rate.
+Refinance Your Mortgage: Interest rates are low enough that you may be able to benefit from a mortgage refi.
+This will not only build your equity, but you'll also get to enjoy all of the savings you'll get from the reduced interest rate.
 You may choose to use some of your bonus to cover the upfront costs of refinancing.

 Have Fun (within reason): Go ahead.
 You earned it.
 Take this chance to do something nice for yourself.
-Whether it's giving yourself a spa day, going on a mini vacation or attending your favorite sports game, treat yourself to something special.
+Whether it's giving yourself a spa day, going on a mini vacation, or attending your favorite sports game, treat yourself to something special.
 Just remember to set strict limits with yourself and don't indulge in anything that is outside of your budget.

-United Capital Financial Advisers, LLC (United Capital) provides financial guidance and makes recommendations based on the specific needs and circumstances of each client.
-For clients with managed accounts, United Capital has discretionary authority over investment decisions.
-Investing involves risk and clients should carefully consider their own investment objectives and never rely on any single chart, graph or marketing piece to make decisions.
 The information contained in this blog is intended for information only, is not a recommendation, and should not be considered investment advice.
 Please contact your financial adviser with questions about your specific needs and circumstances.
 This blog is a sponsored blog created or supported by United Capital and its employees, organization or group of organizations.
 This blog does not accept any form of advertising, sponsorship, or paid insertions.
 Certain authors of our blog posts may be influenced by their background, occupation, religion, political affiliation or experience.
 It is important to note that the views and opinions expressed on this blog are that of the owner, and not necessarily United Capital Financial Advisers.
 As a Registered Investment Adviser, United Capital does not allow any testimonials on their blog, and any comments deemed as such United Capital will remove.

-United Capital does not offer tax or legal advice; therefore all articles should not be taken as such.
-Please consult legal or tax professionals for specific information regarding your individual situation.
+United Capital does not offer tax, legal, or accounting advice; therefore all articles should not be taken as such.
+Readers should obtain their own independent legal, tax or accounting advice based on their particular circumstances.
 All referenced entities in this site are separate and unrelated to United Capital.
 Any references to any specific commercial product, process, or service, or the use of any trade, firm or corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by United Capital.